Who are Athletic Trainers?

-Athletic training is an allied health care profession recognized by the American Medical Association for the prevention, care and rehabilitation of athletic injuries under the direction of a physician.
+Athletic Trainers are allied health care professionals recognized by the American Medical Association for the prevention, care, and rehabilitation of athletic injuries under the direction of a physician.
 Athletic Trainers are Board Certified.
 The National Athletic Training Association defines the role of the certified athletic trainer in five areas.

-2. Recognition, evaluation and immediate care of athletic injuries.
+Recognition, evaluation and immediate care of athletic injuries

 Training Room Hours